ahmedmagds/WhatsGNU/README.md

                         a csv file of the strains of the two groups to be compared with (case/control) tag -c CUTOFF_VOLCANO, --cutoff_volcano CUTOFF_VOLCANO
-                        a percentage of isolates a gene must be in [Default:
+                        a percentage of isolates a protein must be in [Default:
                         100]
   -cc CASE_CONTROL_NAME CASE_CONTROL_NAME, --case_control_name CASE_CONTROL_NAME CASE_CONTROL_NAME
                         case and control groups' names [Default: case control]